fmcgeough/fmcgeough.github.io/_posts/2019-12-31-contiguous-sort-elixir.md

 Additional constraints are that if there are any duplicates in the input then the function should return false.

-If you take a step back from the problem then you realize that the input has to consist of a subarray of 0..n ascending elements, then a subarray of 0..n descending elements (where the lowest number of the subarray is > then the highest number of the first subarray) and then a subarray of 0..n ascending elements again (where the lowest number of the last subarray is > the highest number in the descending subarray).
+If you take a step back from the problem then you realize that in order for the function to return true the input has to consist of a subarray of 0..n ascending elements, then a subarray of 0..n descending elements (where the lowest number of the subarray is > then the highest number of the first subarray) and then a subarray of 0..n ascending elements again (where the lowest number of the last subarray is > the highest number in the descending subarray).

 In the example, `[-1, 5, 4, 3, 2, 8]` the subarrays that need to be identified are
 `[-1]` and `[5, 4, 3, 2]` and `[8]`.
 Since -1 is < 2 (the last - lowest - element in